 - Physical barriers — Mark sensitive documents ‘CONFIDENTIAL’ and keep in a safe, undisclosed location that is locked after business hours.
 Limit access and copying rights to only the personnel who require it.
 All visitors should be logged and never left unattended.
 The specific employees who are granted access should be required to sign a non-disclosure agreement before entering private areas of your premises.

-- Technical barriers — Adopt proper document security and data room solutions for storing and sharing IP files.
+- Technical barriers — Adopt proper document security and data room solutions for storing and sending IP files.
 It’s important to keep in mind that the owner of a trade secret has to take reasonable measures to keep it undisclosed in order to have it qualify as a trade secret.

 How to protect intellectual property using Digify